ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 Finally, lake average inflow can be retrieved from observed time series (where available) or numerical model results.

-Lake maps and tables of the European 1arcmin domain and global 3arcmin domain are based on information from [HydroLAKES](https://www.hydrosheds.org/products/hydrolakes).
+Lake maps and tables of the European 1arcmin domain and global 3arcmin domain are based on information from [HydroLAKES](https://www.hydrosheds.org/products/hydrolakes): waterbodies classified in HydroLakes as natural lake were considered for inclusion into the lakes dataset.
+Lakes included in the European 1arcmin domain had a minimum volume of 10 hm3, a minimum lake surface area of 5 km2, a minimum upstream catchment area of 50 km2.
+Lakes included in the global 3arcmin domain had a minimum volume of 100 hm3, a minimum lake surface area of 50 km2, a minimum upstream catchment area of 250 km2.
 Lake outlet width was generally measured with GIS tools; lake average inflow was computed using OS LISFLOOD CEMS EFAS and CEMS GloFAS discharge reanalysis (GloFASv4 reanalysis for GloFASv5 tables; EFASv5 naturalized flow for EFASv6 tables).